digitalave/digitalave-old-site.github.io/_posts/2019-09-27-Docker_Lesson_1_Get_Started_With_Docker.md

 ##### Introduction

 This is the very first session of Docker lesson series.
-In this tutorial I'm going to demonstrate how to install Docker on CentOS7 and RHEL7.
+In this tutorial I'm going to demonstrate how to install Docker on CentOS7 with the little bit of explanation about Docker.